Mission Over Korea: Production

 Mission Over Korea was a typical Fred F. Sears actioner, combining an array of stock footage with live action.
 As one of the many features that Sears helmed in a very short period, the film was a "B" feature, although it did star John Hodiak, Maureen O'Sullivan and future star John Derek.
 With principal photography done over a two-week span, from February 4–18, 1953 in California, the script was adapted to incorporate a portion of the 85,000 feet of location footage photographed by producer Robert Cohn and a camera crew near the Korean front lines.

 Most of the production work that remained involved merging the stock combat footage of United States Air Force and United States Army photography, which featured Stinson L-5 Sentinels, North American P-51 Mustang fighters standing in for Yaks and Lockheed F-80 Shooting Star aircraft.

 Prior to the making of Mission Over Korea, the song, "Forgive Me," the English version of a popular Japanese song "Gomen-Nasai", was a minor hit record for Richard Bowers who appears as a soldier in the film and sings the song.

 Reception

 Like most of Sears' work, with its poor production values and stagey plot, Mission Over Korea was not well received.
 The review in The New York Times, observed that the film being released at the time of the Korean armistice was "(a) belated, bedraggled salute to American Air Force valor during the early stages of the Korean conflict, this low-budget Columbia drama manages to stir up a stale, sophomoric batter of optimism, heroics and philosophical goo."

+FilmInk called it "really good... has campy moments (eg Derek talking about wanting to napalm commies) but is full of interesting touches: it’s about spotter planes, which is different, there are genuinely exciting scenes and surprisingly interesting characterisation (Audrey Totter’s tired, traumatised nurse), plus an emotional ending."